PhiLFitters/kafe2/doc/src/parts/mathematical_foundations.rst

-To calculate the probability :math:`P(\chi^2, \mathrm{NDF})` with which we would expect a :math:`\chi^2` value larger than what we got for our fit (i.e. the probability of our fit being worse if we could somehow "reroll" the deviations on our data) we can now simply use:
+To calculate the probability :math:`P(\chi^2, \mathrm{NDF})` with which we would expect a :math:`\chi^2` value larger than what we got for our fit (i.e. the probability of our fit being worse if we were to repeat it with a new random dataset) we can now simply use:

 .. math::